Medically reviewed by Patrick Carroll, MD

 Educating yourself about collagen — not only about the collagen that naturally occurs in your body, but the various supplement options out there — can help you make sound choices when it comes to your health.

-- Most collagen protein supplements are derived from beef (or bovine).
-However, marine and poultry-derived collagen is also available.
+Most collagen protein supplements are derived from beef (or bovine).
+However, marine and poultry-derived collagen are also available.

 There are at least 28 different members of the collagen family, all found across the animal kingdom.
 These collagen types are identified using Roman numerals.
 Types I, II and III account for 80 percent to 90 percent of collagen in the human body.